wml-frc/CJ-Vision/README.md

 ### 6. Changes made
   - Hostname is now: `CJVision`, Username: `vision`, Password: `CJfrc`
   - If you want to check the status of your vision tracking. ssh into the coprocessor and run `systemctl vision`.
-  - If you have an error in the vision tracking coprocessor side. run `sudo journalctl -u vision`
+  - If you have an error in the vision tracking coprocessor side. run `sudo journalctl -u vision` to view output.
 ### 7. Run `./gradlew :TEAMNUMBER:src:coprocessor:deploy` (`./gradlew :TEAMNUMBER:src:coprocessor:deploy -Praspberry` for the Raspberry Pi) to deploy your code!
 - `./gradlew :4788:src:coprocessor:` is our config, please read through your gradle files to use your own variation as mentioned in the project setup.
 - If you have the code deployed to the coprocessor, you can either view it in network tables (if setup), Or you can put `CJVision:1181` to see the camera output. and increment by 1 depending on how many cameras you have.